ayushkhanduri/babel-plugin-styles/README.md

 })} />;
 ```

-By default imports from `styles`.
+By default imports from `react-dom-styles`.
 However the package name is configurable.

-## styles package code
+## react-dom-styles package code

 ```js
 function styles() {